 The bookcase below contains books I would suggest to enrich your perspectives on leadership, management, personal growth, and employee engagement.
 Take time, pick one up, broaden your perspectives, and consider action steps — it is time well spent.

-The books referenced are a terrific place for a starting point.
+The books referenced are a terrific starting point.
 Every book has an impact – it is about clarity as to what issue you are wanting to work on.
-I compare books with resumes – the best book – simply put – is the book that interests you, provides you with perspectives – and contributes to your growth as a leader.
-If you would like a helping hand, provide your perspectives, or suggest a book, feel free to drop me a note, I would appreciate learning from you.
+I compare books with resumes – the best book – simply put – is the book that interests you, provides you with insight – and the book contributes to your growth as a leader.
+If you would like a helping hand, provide you perspectives, or suggest a book, feel free to drop me a note, I would appreciate learning from you.

 - Beverly Kaye / Sharon Jordan Evans are experts in Employee Engagement.
 To discover practical actions to increase employee satisfaction through engagement – Love ‘EM or Lose ‘EM is a wonderful resource.